Troubleshooting

 If none of the above helps, follow these steps:

 1. Ask for the launcher-log.txt and output_log.txt files.
-Check here and here for instructions on where to find them.
+Check here for the Basic (Unity) launcher and here for the SDK launcher to find them.

-2. Contact PatchKit’s support by e-mail, providing all the files mentioned above, along with your PatchKit account e-mail address and application name.
+2. Contact PatchKit’s support by e-mail, providing all the files mentioned above, along with the user’s PatchKit account e-mail address and application name.

 Application Running Issues